NewEdenMC/PlayTimer/README.md

 - playtimer.use - Provides access to the /playtime command.

-### Depenancies
+### Dependancies

-This plugin is dependant on [http://dev.bukkit.org/bukkit-plugins/vault/](Vault) for permissions checking.
+- This plugin is dependant on [http://dev.bukkit.org/bukkit-plugins/vault/](Vault) for permissions checking.